 See the Liberty Bell or tour Independence Hall.
 Explore art and science at world-class museums like The Barnes Foundation or The Academy of Natural Sciences.
 Our hometown is not only rich with history and culture, it’s also a great place to live.
 One of the most walkable cities in the U.S., Philadelphia has a robust public transportation network, easily accessible from our campuses.
 With a low cost of living and job-market growth above 10 percent, Philadelphia is a fantastic place to be.

 On-campus graduate student housing is not available at our East Falls Campus.
 International students are encouraged to learn more about off-campus housing options.
 Many affordable and convenient options are located close to our campus in the East Falls neighborhood of Philadelphia.

 University housing is available to graduate students studying on our Center City Campus.
 Jefferson offers a variety of on-campus options ranging from traditional dorm-style to apartment-style housing.
 Students studying in Center City may also opt to live off-campus.

 Admitted International Students

-OIA works with F-1 or J-1 students after they have been admitted to an academic program at the University.
+F-1 or J-1 students are supported by appropriate offices after they have been admitted to an academic program at the University.
 Permanent Residents in the U.S. are considered to be immigrants with employment authorization incidental to their immigration status and therefore, do not need any additional documents from our office to work or study at Jefferson.